Interacting SPT phases are not Morita invariant: Fermionic Symmetries and Symmetry Classes

 where $d$ is the spacetime dimension, also see table \ref{tab:ten-fold}.

-However, we emphasize that whether this implies that the two classifications are `equal' depends on how you compare them; from a physics perspective the natural comparison map is in the direction $SPT^d_{U(1)_Q \rtimes \Z_2^C} \to SPT^d_{\Z_2^F}$ given by breaking the symmetry.
+However, we emphasize that whether this implies that the two classifications are `equal' depends on how you compare them; a natural comparison map is in the direction $SPT^d_{U(1)_Q \rtimes \Z_2^C} \to SPT^d_{\Z_2^F}$ given by breaking the symmetry.
 On the algebraic level in the example above, this corresponds to mapping a certain type of representation of $M_2(\R)$ to its underlying representation of $\R$.
-Since there exist real vector spaces of odd dimension, this mapping not surjective.
+Since there exist real vector spaces of odd dimension, this mapping is typically not surjective.
 Instead it is a kind of multiplication by two map.
-In particular, even though the individual $K$-theory groups are isomorphic, the natural comparison map is not an isomorphism.
+In particular, even though the individual $K$-theory groups are isomorphic, this specific comparison map is not an isomorphism.